 Thinking about visiting St. Petersburg’s Fort De Soto Park During a Holiday Weekend?
 Maybe the following pictures will help you make a decision.

 During Thanksgiving Weekend I probably ate too much and walked too little.
-The guilt started to creep in, and I decided to finally visit Fort De Soto Park in St. Petersburg, about fifty minutes from my house to stretch my legs.
+The guilt started to creep in, and I decided to finally visit Fort De Soto Park in St. Petersburg to stretch my legs.

 Historic Fort Ruins at the Fort De Soto Park Beach.